Where did modern snowboarding get its start, who were the sport’s biggest innovators, and what does the future hold for this sport?

 Carpenter had been “snurfing” since he was 14, and he impressed fellow snurfers with homemade bindings that ensured his feet remained attached to the board.

-The first boards made by Jake Burton Carpenter were made from flexible wood plants and while the boards were initially dismissed as being too expensive, Burton Snowboards eventually became the dominant manufacturer and remains the biggest and best to this day.
+The first snowboard made by Jake Burton Carpenter were made from flexible wood plants and while the boards were initially dismissed as being too expensive, Burton Snowboards eventually became the dominant manufacturer and remains the biggest and best to this day.

 Both Burton Snowboards and Sims Snowboards, along with other pioneers like Gnu Snowboards (launched by Mike Olson) and Barfoot Snowboards (Chuck Barfoot), were instrumental in arranging the first National Snow Surfing Championships, which were held in Vermont in 1982.